 The Executive-Secretary cannot take care of all the Secretariats tasks him/herself.
 His/her task is rather to keep a good overview about the situation and to ensure that there's always somebody feeling responsible for the different tasks.

-A main contact person for the Secretary is the IFSA-IUFRO Joint Position in Vienna who can help with administrative matters.
+In this regard, the IFSA-IUFRO Joint Position (JP) in Vienna is a main contact person for the Secretary.
+The JP can help with administrative matters and compiling documents, as well as keeping databases up to date.